blzb/spring-cloud-config-ws/README.md

 * Go to https://start.spring.io/
 * Select gradle project and version 1.4.5 of Spring boot
-* Change the cloud release to Camden.SR4
 * Assign a group and artifact, for example: com.ns.configws:config-server
 * Add dependencies for: Config Server
 * Download and unpack
+* In build.gradle change the cloud release to Camden.SR4

 ### Enable Config Server
 * Fork the properties repository https://github.com/blzb/jvm-mx-server-configurations
-* Add the following configurations to the application.yml
+* Add the following configurations to the application.properties
 ```
 server.port=8888
 spring.cloud.config.server.git.uri=[your fork url]